LLNL/axom/src/axom/slic/docs/sphinx/sections/architecture.rst

 Log Stream
 ^^^^^^^^^^^

-The :ref:`logStream` class, implemented in ``slic::logStream``, is an abstract base class that facilitates the following:
+The :ref:`logStream` class, is an abstract base class that facilitates the
+following:

-* Specifies the :ref:`logMessageFormat` and output destination of log messages.
+* Specifying the :ref:`logMessageFormat` and output destination of log messages.

-* Implements logic for handling and filtering messages.
+* Implementing logic for handling and filtering messages.

 * Defines a pure abstract interface for all :ref:`logStream` instances.

 Since :ref:`logStream` is an abstract base class, it cannot be instantiated and used directly.
-Slic provides a set of :ref:`NativeLogStreams`, which, are concrete instances of the :ref:`logStream` base class that implement commonly employed use cases for logging, e.g., logging to a file or output to the console.
+Slic provides a set of :ref:`BuiltInLogStreams`, which provide concrete implementations of the :ref:`logStream` base class that support common use cases for logging, e.g., logging to a file or output to the console.

 Applications requiring custom functionality, may extend the :ref:`logStream` class and provide a concrete :ref:`logStream` instance implementation that